No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Acknowledgment

 \section{Acknowledgment}

-A.C would like to thank Xiaozhen Fu, Jin Ming Koh, Shayan Majidy, Alexander Frei and Zachary Mann for their helpful discussions.
+A.C would like to thank Xiaozhen Fu, Victor V Albert, Jin Ming Koh, Shayan Majidy, Alexander Frei and Zachary Mann for their helpful discussions.
 D.G is partially supported by the National Science Foundation (RQS QLCI grant OMA-2120575).

 \onecolumngrid